 Concurrent Review means that while you are an inpatient, Blue Cross and Blue Shield will monitor and review the health care services you receive to make sure you still need inpatient coverage in that facility.
 In some cases, Blue Cross and Blue Shield may determine upon review that you will need to continue inpatient coverage in that health care facility beyond the number of days first thought to be required for your condition.
 When Blue Cross and Blue Shield makes this decision (within one working day of receiving all necessary information), Blue Cross and Blue Shield will let the health care facility know of the coverage approval status of the review.
-Blue Cross and Blue Shield will do this within one working day of making this decision.
 Blue Cross and Blue Shield will also send a written (or electronic) notice to you and to the facility to explain the decision.
 This notice will be sent within one working day of that first notice.
 This notice will include: the number of additional days that are being approved for coverage (or the next review date); the new total number of approved days or services; and the date the approved services will begin.

 In other cases, based on a medical necessity determination, Blue Cross and Blue Shield may determine that you no longer need inpatient coverage in that health care facility.
 Or, you may no longer need inpatient coverage at all.
 Blue Cross and Blue Shield will make this decision within one working day of receiving all necessary information.
 Blue Cross and Blue Shield will call the health care facility to let them know of this decision.
 Blue Cross and Blue Shield will discuss plans for continued coverage in a health care setting that better meets your needs.
 This phone call will be made within 24 hours of the Blue Cross and Blue Shield coverage decision.
 For example, your condition may no longer require inpatient coverage in a hospital, but it still may require skilled nursing coverage.
 If this is the case, your physician may decide to transfer you to a skilled nursing facility.
 Any proposed plans will be discussed with you by your physician.
 All arrangements for discharge planning will be confirmed in writing with you.
-Blue Cross and Blue Shield will send this written (or electronic) notice to you and to the facility within one working day of that phone call to the facility.
-You may choose to stay in the health care facility after you have been told by your health care provider or Blue Cross and Blue Shield that inpatient coverage is no longer medically necessary.
+Blue Cross and Blue Shield will send this written (or electronic) notice to you and to the facility after you have been told by your health care provider or Blue Cross and Blue Shield that inpatient coverage is no longer medically necessary.
 But, if you do, Blue Cross and Blue Shield will not provide any more coverage (except as otherwise may be required during the formal review process).
 You must pay all costs for the rest of that inpatient stay.
 This starts from the date the written notice is sent to you from Blue Cross and Blue Shield.